 - Retiree who wants to run errands and have a low maintenance, safe ride

 If you’re in the market for an inexpensive used EV, make sure to do your research.
-Use Recurrent Range Score to get the most information about a car before you buy, and make sure to get ongoing reports to keep an eye on your range.
+Feel free to get in touch with any questions.